Timothy Chooi: Early life and education

-Chooi was born in Saanich, British Columbia to a Chinese-Indonesian mother and a Chinese-Malaysian father.
+Timothy (Timmy) Chooi was born in Victoria, British Columbia, to an Indonesian mother and a Malaysian father ethnic background.
 As a young child, his father worked in Florida and Chooi moved and immigrated to the United States of America with his family.
 Chooi went on to complete high school in Pennsylvania and graduated with top honors in 2011.
-Chooi has one older brother, Nikki Chooi, who is a professional violinist and he previously served as the concertmaster of the Metropolitan Opera in New York City.
+Chooi has one older brother, Nikki Chooi, a professional violinist who previously served as the concertmaster of the Metropolitan Opera in New York City.

 He received his Bachelor of Music degree from the Curtis Institute of Music studying with Ida Kavafian and Pamela Frank.
 Chooi went on to receive his Master of Music and Artist Diploma degree from the Juilliard School, studying with Catherine Cho and also his Professional Studies Diploma studying with Christian Tetzlaff at the Kronberg Academy in Germany.
 He has previously studied privately with Pinchas Zukerman and Patinka Kopec.

 Career

 Chooi started playing the violin at the age of three with the Suzuki method at the Victoria Conservatory of Music with Esther Tsang.
 He made his orchestral debut at the age of seven, performing with his brother and the Victoria Symphony Orchestra.
 In 2007, he was invited to perform with the Victoria Symphony Orchestra at the celebration concert "Splash" for an audience of over 50,000 people.

 In 2010, he was accepted to the renowned Curtis Institute of Music in Philadelphia, Pennsylvania, where he studied with Ida Kavafian.
 A few months after enrolling, he was awarded the Grand Prize award at the 2010 Montreal ManuLife Competition and made his concerto debut with the Montreal Symphony Orchestra under the baton of Jean Francois Rivest.
 His performance was described as "the miracle violinist" by Montreal's harshest critic, Claude Gingras.

 In 2018, Chooi was the first violinist and the first Canadian and American to win the Prix Yves-Paternot from the Verbier Festival bringing him a cash prize of 25,000 Swiss Francs with numerous concert appearances across Europe including a concert at the Verbier Festival.

-Chooi rose to international attention when he won the first prize of the 2018 International Joseph Joachim Violin Competition in Hannover, Germany, bringing him a cash prize of €50,000, numerous concert engagements, a recording, and a three-year loan of the "1765" Guadagnini violin from the Fritz Behrens Foundation.
-He was the first Canadian to ever win the top prize.
+Chooi rose to international attention when he won the first prize of the 2018 International Joseph Joachim Violin Competition in Hanover, Germany, bringing him a cash prize of €50,000, numerous concert engagements, a recording, and a three-year loan of the "1765" Guadagnini violin from the Fritz Behrens Foundation.
+He was the first Canadian to win the top prize.
 Shortly after, he won the Second Prize at the 2019 Queen Elisabeth Competition in Belgium and was immediately launched on a concert tour, performing with the Brussels Philharmonic under Stéphane Denève, and recitals across South Korea and Belgium.
 His most recent artistic collaboration was a tour with Anne-Sophie Mutter and the Mutter Virtuosi where they performed across Europe's greatest concert halls such as the Musikverein Vienna, Théâtre des Champs-Elysées, Berlin Philharmonie and many more.